huzaifakiani14/huzaifakiani14/README.md

 ---

 ## 🤝 Let’s Connect
-I’m always open to collaborating on ML, web apps, and automation projects—feel free to reach out!
+I’m always open to collaborating on fullstack projects, web apps, and automation projects—feel free to reach out!